,

 Science

-Science is classed as a Core Subject in the National Curriculum Science and is taught through termly topics that focus on working scientifiaclly, plants, animlas including humans, everyday materials, lviing things and their habitats and seasonal changes.
+Science is classed as a Core Subject in the National Curriculum Science and is taught through termly topics that focus on working scientifiaclly, plants, animlas including humans, everyday materials, living things and their habitats and seasonal changes.
 Based around practical activities, observations and investigations, at St. Peter’s we aim to encourage inquiring minds, to develop the children’s observational and investigative skills and to use of all their senses to explore their environment and develop curiosity in, interest in, and an appreciation of, the world around them.

 Computing